mctinker/Map-Tasker/README_PyPl.md

 # MapTasker

-## Display the Tasker Project/Profile/Task/Scene hierarchy on a desktop based on Tasker's backup or exported XML file (e.g. backup.xml)
+## Display the Tasker Project/Profile/Task/Scene hierarchy on in your browser based on Tasker's backup or exported XML file (e.g. backup.xml)

-This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run on a MAC/PC/Linux/Win11 desktop.
+This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run in your default browser.

-An older version, which requires Python version 3.10 rather than 3.11 or higher, is available as version 2.6.3...
+## Installation:

+- via uv: `uv add maptasker`
-    `pip install maptasker==2.6.3`
+- via pip: `pip install maptasker`

+NOTE: If MapTasker doesn't install on Windows 11, first install 'nicegui' and then install MapTasker.

+## Updating MapTasker:

+MapTasker has a built-in auto-updater.
+If a new version is available, a "New Version" button will appear allowing the user to install the new version and relaunch MapTasker.
+If the auto-updater does not work, then use one of the following:

+via uv: `uv sync --upgrade-package maptasker` view pip: `pip install --upgrade maptasker`

 For further details, refer to [the project on Github.](https://github.com/mctinker/Map-Tasker)